EdouardYvinec/IamStickman/README.md

 ```
 ## Data
 The dataset for test is provided as well as the backgrounds to add in the generator folder.

+## To use the same conda environment
+conda env create -f tf2.yaml